gomorpheus/morpheus-docs/administration/settings/settings.rst

 User Management Settings
 ^^^^^^^^^^^^^^^^^^^^^^^^

+Session Expires (Minutes)
+  User sessions are automatically closed when inactive for the number of minutes entered.
+Session Warning (Minutes)
+  A pop-up warning is shown to the user when they have been inactive for the number of minutes entered.
+Example: If sessions are set to expire after 90 minutes, warn the user after 60 minutes if you intend to provide 30 minutes advance warning.
 Expire Password After (Days)
   User account passwords will expire after the entered number of days.
 Enter 0 or leave the field empty to opt out of this feature.
 Disable User After Attempts (Number of Attempts)